Reserve Your SpotUrgent Care

 Dr. Byrd has a BS in economics from Liberty University, a Master of Public Administration degree with a focus in homeland security from Pennsylvania State University, and a doctorate in health sciences from Nova Southeastern University.
 Dr. Byrd is a North Carolina Office of EMS certified Level 2 Paramedic Instructor, and also holds instructorships in AHA Basic Life Support, Advanced Cardiac Life Support, Prehospital Trauma Life Support, and Pediatric Advanced Life Support.

-Melanie has over 5 years experience as a clinical nurse in the emergency department setting and healthcare experience in psychiatric crisis and hospice.
+Melanie has over 5 years of experience as a clinical nurse in the emergency department setting and healthcare experience in psychiatric crisis and hospice.
 She is a Certified Nurse Educator with a MSN specializing in Nursing Education from Jacksonville University and a Certified Healthcare Simulation Educator.